On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Upper Bound for Metric TSP

-\begin{proof} Let $u$ be the number of connected components of $G_3^{l,C}$.
+\begin{proof} Let $u$ be the number of connected components of $G_3^C$.
 By Lemma \ref{2k-opt}, we can construct a tour $T'$ using the connecting paths, $u-1$ $C$-edges and $2h-2u+2$ short edges.
-We modify $T'$ iteratively.
-In every iteration fix an orientation of $T'$.
-If $T'$ contains a short edge, we perform an ambivalent 2-move by Lemma \ref{ambivalent-2-move}.
-Note that there are $2h-2u+2$ short edges in the beginning and with each of these 2-moves, we replaced at most two short edges.
-Therefore, we can perform by Lemma \ref{connected comp} $h-u\geq 0$ iterations.
-After that, we get a tour with $h-1$ $C$-edges and all connecting paths.
-Thus, the resulting tour arises by an $h+1$-move from $T$.
-In the beginning the length of $T'$ can be bounded by the length of the connecting paths, $2(u-1)$ $C$-edges and copies of $C$-edges and the short edges.
+We modify $T'$ iteratively to get a tour containing at least $h+1$ $C$-edges.
+We start with $T'_0=T'$.
+In the $i$th iteration we perform an ambivalent 2-move on $T'_{i-1}$ to get $T'_i$ (Figure~\ref{2k-opt-ambivalent fig}).
+Note that there are $2h-2u+2$ short edges in $T'_0$ and with each of these 2-moves, we replaced at most two short edges.
+Therefore, we can perform $s\coloneq \max\{h-u,0\}$ iterations by Lemma \ref{ambivalent-2-move}.
+As every ambivalent 2-move increases the number of $C$-edges by at least one, $T'_{s}$ has at least $h-1$ $C$-edges and all connecting paths.
+Thus, $T'_{s}$ arises by an $h+1$-move from $T$.
+In the beginning the length of $T'_0$ can be bounded by the length of the connecting paths, $2(u-1)$ $C$-edges and copies of $C$-edges and the short edges.
 In every iteration the cost increases by at most two $C$-edges.
-Hence, in the end the cost of $T'$ is bounded from above by the cost of the connecting paths, $2h-2$ $C$-edges and the cost of the short edges.
-By Lemma \ref{number of blue edges}, $T'$ is shorter than $T$ which contains $2h$ $C$-edges.
+Hence, in the end the cost of $T'_{s}$ is bounded from above by the cost of the connecting paths, $2h-2$ $C$-edges and the cost of the short edges.
+By Lemma \ref{number of blue edges}, $T'_{s}$ is shorter than $T$ which contains $2h$ $C$-edges.

 It remains to show that the $h+1$-move can be performed by augmenting a closed alternating walk.
-We prove by induction over the iterations that $T\triangle T'$ is an alternating cycle.
-In the beginning, by Lemma \ref{2k-opt} $T\triangle T'$ is an alternating cycle of $T$.
-Assume that $T\triangle T'$ is an alternating cycle in the beginning of an iteration.
+We prove by induction over the iteration number $i$ that $T\triangle T'_i$ is an alternating cycle.
+In the beginning, by Lemma \ref{2k-opt} $T\triangle T'_0$ is an alternating cycle of $T$.
+Assume that $T\triangle T'_i$ is an alternating cycle.
 Let $f_1$ and $f_2$ be replaced by $e_1$ and $e_2$ during the iteration, where $e_1$ is a $C$-edge.
-Note that $f_1$, $e_1$ and $f_2$ share endpoints on the alternating cycle.
-Moreover, a cycle visits every vertex by definition at most once, hence $f_1$, $e_1$ and $f_2$ are consecutive edges of it.
-With the 2-move we shortcut the three consecutive non-tour, tour and non-tour edges of the cycle by the non-tour edge $e_2$, hence it remains an alternating cycle.
+Note that $f_1$, $e_1$ and $f_2$ share endpoints on the alternating cycle $T\triangle T'_i$.
+Moreover, a cycle visits every vertex by definition at most once, hence $f_1$, $e_1$ and $f_2$ are consecutive edges of $T\triangle T'_i$.
+With the 2-move we shortcut the three consecutive non-tour, tour and non-tour edges of the cycle by the non-tour edge $e_2$, hence $T\triangle T'_{i+1}$ remains an alternating cycle.
 This completes the proof. \end{proof}